genmai99/spresense_sketches/README.md

 N/A

 ## Features
-* Action_Recognition_Module: A prototype for my sub reserch theme
+* action_recognition_module: A prototype for my sub reserch theme
+* bmi160: A prototype sketch to use 6 axis sensor

 ## Requirement
 ### Hardware requirement